 A vibrant red, yellow and blue mish-mash of Romantic, Moorish and Manueline styles, Pena Palace’s structure is part romantic palace and part epic funhouse.
 You truly have to experience Pena Palace in person to believe it.

 We revisited Pena Palace during the global pandemic and experienced it free of crowds.
-Since we expect crowds to return once tourism rebounds, our best advice is to arrive early and beat those crowds.
+Since crowds have returned, our best advice is to arrive early to beat the inevitable crowds.
+Another approach is to go late in the day after the crowds leave.

 While Pena Palace is worth a visit on its own merit, Sintra has multiple amazing sites.
 If you start your day early and/or book a Sintra day tour, you can also see one or more of the following sites: